BIOS 3033 Applied Bioinformatics

 Legacy Code 301406

 Description The ability to perform computational experiments and analyse data is a key component for a successful career in the biological sciences.
-This unit focuses on how biology has been enhanced through advances in technology, genomics, transcriptomics, proteomics and metabolomics in the development of cell phenotype.
-Using model systems, this unit shows how research biologists use computational cell biology to form hypotheses, mine data, analyse experiments, and synthesise information.
+This subject focuses on how biology has been enhanced through advances in technology, genomics, transcriptomics, proteomics and metabolomics in the development of cell phenotype.
+Using model systems, this subject shows how research biologists use computational cell biology to form hypotheses, mine data, analyse experiments, and synthesise information.
 Students will apply bioinformatics and engage with next-generation DNA sequencing data.
 Students will apply web-based bioinformatics toolkits to construct and compare model genomes, transcriptome, proteome and metabolome information to profile cell genotype and phenotype.
 Students will undertake a project that interprets and communicates research findings in the context of real world applications, legal and ethical frameworks.

 Discipline Biological Sciences

 A basic understanding of microbial, animal and plant cell core concepts is desirable.

 On successful completion of this subject, students should be able to: